All NSW public school students have a right to an inclusive learning environment and to feel happy and safe at school.

 We are committed to closing the achievement gap for Aboriginal and Torres Strait Islander students.
 We know that we need to learn about, nurture and value the cultural identity of our Aboriginal students to help them be successful learners.

-We welcome Aboriginal and Torres Strait Islander family members, parents and carers, and community members to our schools so that we can get to know each other, learn about local Aboriginal communities and develop shared goals and plans for Aboriginal students.
+We welcome Aboriginal and Torres Strait Islander family members, parents and carers, and community members to our schools so that we can get to know one another, learn about local Aboriginal communities and develop shared goals and plans for Aboriginal students.

 The Aboriginal Education Policy confirms the NSW Department of Education’s commitment to improvement in educational outcomes and wellbeing for Aboriginal and Torres Strait Islander students.